ceurws/ceur-make/README.md

 ### Export from EasyChair (optional) ###

-When you use [EasyChair] [2] and instruct it to create an LNCS proceedings volume, ceur-make can automatically generate the XML table of contents from the EasyChair volume information.
-Note that, for the purpose of ceur-make, LNCS just means that EasyChair will provide the proceedings for download in a ZIP file with a certain structure.
+When you use [EasyChair] [2] and instruct it to create an LNCS proceedings volume, ceur-make can automatically generate the XML table of contents (`toc.xml`) from the EasyChair volume information.
+Note that, for the purpose of ceur-make, “LNCS” just means that EasyChair will provide the proceedings for download in a ZIP file with a certain structure.
 It doesn't mean that your proceedings will be published with Springer, nor that the papers have to be in the LNCS layout.

 1. When creating a proceedings menu in EasyChair, use “9999” for the volume number (as this is currently hard-coded in ceur-make).
 2. Download the final proceedings as a ZIP file and unzip it into a directory.
 3. Copy the ceur-make scripts into that directory, so that they become siblings of the 9999PPPP per-paper directories, the README file, etc.
-4. Generate toc.xml by `make toc.xml` and adapt it manually.
+4. Generate `toc.xml` by `make toc.xml` and adapt it manually if needed; see below.
 (If `make toc.xml` doesn't do its job, try to enforce it with `make -B toc.xml`.)
    * related issues: [#1](https://github.com/ceurws/ceur-make/issues/1)

-#### Manually adapting toc.xml ####
+#### Manually writing or adapting toc.xml ####

-If you would like to publish an all-in-one PDF it makes sense to use page numbers; otherwise it doesn't.
-Therefore …
+When you do not generate `toc.xml` from [EasyChair] [2], as explained above, you will have to write it manually, following [the example](toc.xml).

+If it has been generated from EasyChair, the following special situtations may require manual adaptation of `toc.xml`.

+##### Sessions #####

+EasyChair does not support workshops having multiple sessions.
+If your workshop has multiple sessions, you need to insert them manually into `toc.xml`; see the [example file](toc.xml).

+##### Page numbers #####

+Page numbers are an optional feature, but `make toc.xml` generates page number information from the EasyChair metadata.

+If you do not wish to use page numbers, please remove all `pages` entries from `toc.xml`.

-1. If you have an all-in-one PDF, please make sure you adapt the `pages` entries.
-They will have to be shifted as soon as the PDF includes material before the papers, such as a preface, and if this material uses the same counter as the papers' pages, e.g. if the preface doesn't use Roman numerals.
+If you wish to use page numbers and would also like to publish an all-in-one PDF, please make sure you adapt the `pages` entries to match the all-in-one PDF.
+They will have to be shifted as soon as the all-in-one PDF includes material before the papers, such as a preface, and if this material uses the same counter as the papers' pages, e.g. if the preface doesn't use Roman numerals.
-2. If you do not generate an all-in-one PDF, please remove all `pages` entries.

 ### Generating CEUR-WS.org proceedings ###